 I also support people who live with chronic illness and other body problems.
 I have EDS (Ehlers-Danlos Syndrome) and MCAS (Mast Cell Activation Syndrome), so I have a lot of first hand experience with hidden symptoms and environmental sensitivities.
 I support people to navigate the complex interactions between body problems, emotions and states of mind.

-When I’m not working with people, facilitating groups or teaching, I can usually be found with several balls of yarn and knitting needles.
+When I’m not working with people, facilitating groups or teaching, I can usually be found with several balls of yarn and knitting needles, or making sauerkraut.
 I also occasionally write poetry and fiction.
 You can hear some of my work here.

 My rescue dog, Puck, is with me most of the time, and usually comes to work too.